Beetroot and Sweet Potato Salad

 Preparing it in advance

 You can prepare the salad dressing and roast the sweet potatoes and beets up to three days in advance.
-Then all that’s left is to toss and plate the salad, and top with goat cheese immediately before serving.
+Be sure to serve the salad immediately after tossing with the dressing.

 More salad recipes to try